tylerburleigh/LinkedInJobsScrapeR/README.md

 4. Download and unzip Chromium ([download page](https://download-chromium.appspot.com/))

-5. Open `inst/nodejs/scrape.js` and change the executable path so that it points to your Chromium `chrome.exe` (on line 40)
+5. Open `inst/nodejs/scrape.js` and change the executable path to point it to Chromium's `chrome.exe` (on line 40)

 ## Usage